 Tiny House Bathroom Layout Ideas

 Did you know that many professional tiny house builders design the whole house around the bathroom?
-It’s the place where you spend the least amount of time, but it’s critical to the overall design of a tiny house.
+It’s the place where you spend the least amount of time, but it’s critical to the overall design of a tiny house and to your wellbeing.
 The layout of the bathroom will determine where the plumbing goes, the types of materials you choose, and whether or not you can fit a tiny bathtub or not.
 Not everything needs to be square in a tiny house bathroom.
 Fixtures, storage, and sinks that fit into corners can help you use every square inch of space.

 Tiny house bathrooms pack a lot of style into a small space and it’s important to maximize every square inch.
 Tiny house bathroom layouts can be narrow and rectangular or a small square where everything is in one space.
 Some layouts don’t even include a sink, withthe assumption being that the tiny house owners will use the sink in the kitchen - this is especially the case for smaller (20’ or shorter) tiny houses.
 Some longer tiny house bathrooms become multipurpose spaces and owners put the washing machine in an impromptu ‘utility room’ within the small space.
 To see exactly what we mean, get inspired by the awesome tiny house photos and videos below:

 Tiny House Bathroom Photos and Videos

 The image gallery below (from our awesome tiny house roundup) highlights some of our favorite tiny house bathrooms.
 From fancy to basic-but-effective, there’s something for everyone in the roundup below:

 Our favorite tiny house bathrooms from YouTube can be seen below: